 - Poetry lecturer Dr Wayne Holloway-Smith, winner of the Poetry Society’s Geoffrey Dearmer Prize and Seamus Heaney Prize nominee.

 - Dramatists Simon Vinnicombe and Drew Pautz, with writing credits that include the whole range of scriptwriting, from work in current production as feature films to EastEnders to the Old Vic and Royal Court.
-They have international reputations with performances, in original and translated versions, in Canada, Europe and the United States.
+They have international reputations and their work has been performed, in original and translated versions, in Canada, Europe and the United States.

-- Fiction and non-fiction writer, Helen Gordon, a former editor at the renowned, world-famous publisher Granta, with two acclaimed books and numerous short publications.
+- Novelist and creative non-fiction writer, Helen Gordon, a former editor at the renowned, world-famous publisher Granta, with two acclaimed books and numerous short publications.

 - Dr Wayne Holloway-Smith (contemporary poetics of masculinity, Poetry)